 The provision for title claim losses includes an estimate of anticipated title and title-related claims and escrow losses.
 The estimate of anticipated title and title-related claims is accrued as a percentage of title premium revenue based on our historical loss experience and other relevant factors.
 Any significant adjustments to strengthen or release loss reserves resulting from the comparison with our actuarial analysis are made in addition to this loss provision rate.
 After considering historical claim losses, reporting patterns and current market information, and analyzing quantitative and qualitative data provided by our legal, claims and underwriting departments, we determine a loss provision rate, which is recorded as a percentage of current title premiums.
 This loss provision rate is set to provide for losses on current year policies, but due to development of prior years and our long claim duration, it periodically includes amounts of estimated adverse or positive development on prior years' policies.
 Effective October 1, 2017, we revised our loss provision rate to 4.5% from 5%.
-Effective October 1, 2016, we revised our loss provision rate to 5.5% from 6%.
+Effective October 1, 2016, we revised our loss provision rate to 5.0% from 5.5%.
+Effective July 1, 2015, we revised our loss provision rate to 5.5% from 6%.
 All revisions were attributable to favorable development on more recent policy year claims.